talaugust/talaugust.github.io/_pages/lab.md

 ## Students

-I work with a wonderful set of students at UIUC and beyond.
+I work with a wonderful set of students at UIUC and beyond, for more information on each, you can click on their websites below, or visit the [Language Interaction Lab page](https://languageinteraction.github.io/)!

 <div class="lab">